-The Genetic Resources Collection is a valuable resource at the Museum of Texas Tech University, providing a method for archiving tissues and their DNA for future research, including molecular genetics, epidemiological, and other relevant studies.
+The Genetic Resources Collection is a valuable resource at the Museum of Texas Tech University, providing a method for archiving tissues and their DNA for future research in areas such as genomics, systematics, epidemiology, environmental toxicology, and more.

-The Museum of Texas Tech University's Genetic Resources Collection is a biological archive of more than 305,000 genetic samples.
-These samples were taken from >90,000 individuals of predominantly mammals, but also some birds, reptiles, amphibians, fish and invertebrates.
+The Museum of Texas Tech University's Genetic Resources Collection is a biological archive of more than 350,000 genetic samples.
+These samples were taken from >98,000 individuals of predominantly mammals, but also some birds, reptiles, amphibians, fish and invertebrates.
 The collection is world-wide in scope with especially strong mammalian holdings from the southwestern United States, Mexico, Central and South America, the Ukraine, and Malaysia.
-Currently, the majority of the samples are held at -80°C. However, the collection also contains samples in ethanol, lysis buffer, and DNA.
+The majority of the samples are frozen, but the collection also contains samples in ethanol, lysis buffer, and DNA.

-NEWS: Recently, Dr. Robert D. Bradley (Director of the NSRL) and Dr. Robert J. Baker (Former Director of the NSRL, now retired) submitted a proposal to the Collections in Support of Biological Research program of the National Science Foundation (NSF) to transfer the frozen tissues of the GRC from the mechanical -80°C freezers to vapor-phase liquid nitrogen freezers in order to ensure the collection’s long-term preservation and availability for scientific research.
-That proposal was fully funded by NSF, with a start date of September 2015.
-(See Abstract at http://www.nsf.gov/awardsearch/showAward?AWD_ID=1451925&HistoricalAwards=false.)
-Currently, the GRC facility is being renovated to accommodate the LN system and upgrade the overall facility.
-The system will consist of five TaylorWhartonTM LABS freezers supplied with liquid nitrogen via an exterior bulk tank and vacuum-jacketed piping.
-Renovations are expected to be completed and LN freezers are scheduled to be installed and operational in January 2016.
-For more information on this project please visit here.
+In 2015, Dr. Robert D. Bradley (Director of the NSRL) and Dr. Robert J. Baker (Former Director of the NSRL, now retired) submitted a proposal to the Collections in Support of Biological Research program of the National Science Foundation (NSF) to transfer the frozen tissues of the GRC from mechanical -80°C freezers to vapor-phase liquid nitrogen freezers in order to ensure the collection’s long-term preservation and availability for scientific research.
+That proposal was fully funded by NSF (see Abstract at http://www.nsf.gov/awardsearch/showAward?AWD_ID=1451925&HistoricalAwards=false.)